ISV Medical Assessments

 An ISV Medical Assessment is required for the determination of an Injury Scale Value if the injured person’s condition has stabilised.
 However, there are a number of circumstances when an ISV Medical Assessment may not be required.
 These include if:

-there are no qualified health professionals accredited; or
+there are no qualified medical professionals accredited; or

 an agreement is made between the insurer and the injured person that an ISV Medical Assessment is not required, or